-All departures at Bangkok Airport are handled at the airline check-in counters located on the fourth floor of the Departure Terminal.
+All departures at Bangkok Airport are handled at the airline check-in counters located on the fourth floor.
 Domestic check-ins are from Rows B to C. Row A is dedicated to Thai Airways’ Royal First Class and Royal Silk passengers.
-For international departures, proceed to Rows D to W. Always be prepared to arrive at least two-and-a-half hours before international departures or 80 minutes before domestic departures.
+For international departures, proceed to Rows D to W. Always be prepared to arrive at least two hours before international departures or one hour before domestic departures.

-From approaching airplanes, Bangkok International Airport appears as a giant double cross rising from a vast expanse of marshland.
 Your arrival at the main terminal building may be through a terminal gate or bus gate, depending on your airline and flight route.
 For bus gates, you will be brought to within a few hundred metres of Immigration (located on the second floor) whereas via the terminal gates, you may have to walk for quite a bit before getting to Immigration.
+There are plenty of restaurants, phone shops with SIM cards, and ATMs outside customs in the rrivals hall at Bangkok Airport.

 Getting to Your Hotel from Bangkok Airport